What is BERT?

 How does BERT work?

-The BERT architecture also employs positional encoding to give the model information about the position of each word in the sequence.
-This is important because the order of words in a sentence can change the meaning.
+BERT also employs positional encoding to provide the model with information about the position of each word in the sequence, as word order can change the meaning.

 What are some common applications for BERT?